COURSE NAME:

 PT participation 20%

-UNIFORM WEAR (Major Grade): May earn up to 100 points, weighted 60%.
-Uniform wear is a large part of the Air Force JROTC program.
-ALL cadets are required to wear the appropriate uniform each Wednesday, from the start of the school day until released.
-Failure to wear the uniform as required will result in removal from AFJROTC.
-Below are three different scenarios regarding uniform wear grading:
+UNIFORM WEAR (Major Grade): Uniform wear is a large part of the Air Force JROTC program.
+ALL cadets are required to wear the appropriate uniform each Wednesday or Thursday, from the start of the school day until released.
+Make-up day for absences on uniform day or simply failing to wear the uniform is the following Monday after school.
+Failing to wear the uniform all day will result in a “0” (zero) grade for that uniform inspection.
+HABITUAL NON-WEAR OF THE UNIFORM AND/OR FAILURE TO MAINTAIN PROPER MILITARY GROOMING STANDARDS IN UNIFORM WILL RESULT IN A FAILING GRADE AND DISMISSAL FROM THE PROGRAM.

-QUIZZES, CLASSWORK AND DRILL EVALS: May earn up to 100 points, weighted 40%.
-There may be times when cadets are given class time to work on a short assignment or quiz where grades may be given.
-Drill evaluations will be conducted throughout the year and grades are assigned based on individual effort and willingness to learn the movements.
+QUIZZES/CLASSWORK: There may be times when cadets are given class time to work on a short assignment where grades may be given.

 COMMUNITY SERVICE: Cadets will have multiple opportunities to perform Air Force JROTC sponsored community service during each semester.